sgcrypt/sgcrypt.github.io/about.md

 permalink: /about/
 ---

-The talks are held at COM3-01-21 (aka Seminar Room 12), level 1.
+The talks are held at COM3-01-21 (Seminar Room 12).
 On the map below, it's the yellow room at the top left.

 ![map](COM3_01.webp)